breadthe/syenite/src/article-vault/2023/09/syenite-blog-engine.md

 ## Why Syenite?

 Finally, you might wonder why call it *Syenite*?
-Two reasons.
+The reasons keep piling up.

 I've been reading [The Broken Earth](https://www.goodreads.com/book/show/38496769-the-broken-earth-trilogy) trilogy by N.K.
 Jemisin and I really liked the feisty personality of one character named Syenite.